 Office for Low Emission Vehicles (OLEV) website for more information about grants which are available.

 You may also need to re-charge the electric car or van on the go and there is already an extensive network of EV charge points available for the public to use.
-There are a number of websites and Apps available to find out where your nearest EV charge-point is, but we have found Zap Map
+There are a number of websites and Apps available to find out where your nearest EV charge-point is, but we have found CarWow and Zap Map

-to be one of the best.
+to be among the best.

 To support the growing network of EV chargepoints, Wakefield Council is working with partner Councils across West Yorkshire and the power company Engie to develop a network of rapid chargers across the region.
 A rapid charger will top-up a battery of most EVs in just 20-30 minutes, enough time to grab a coffee or do a quick shop before going on your way!
 Visit the